PaddlePaddle/PARL/examples/A2C/README.md

 ## Reproduce A2C with PARL
-Based on PARL, the A2C algorithm of deep reinforcement learning is reproduced, and the same level of indicators of the paper is reproduced in the classic Atari game.
+Based on PARL, the A2C algorithm of deep reinforcement learning has been reproduced, reaching the same level of indicators as the paper in Atari benchmarks.

-A2C is a synchronous, deterministic variant of [Asynchronous Advantage Actor Critic (A3C)](https://arxiv.org/abs/1602.01783)
+A2C is a synchronous, deterministic variant of [Asynchronous Advantage Actor Critic (A3C)](https://arxiv.org/abs/1602.01783).
+Instead of asynchronous updates in A3C or
+GA3C, A2C use a synchronous way that waits for each actor to finish its sampling before performing an update.
+Since loss calculation of these A3C variants are same, we use a common a3c algotrithm `parl.algorithms.A3C` in A2C and GA3C examples.

 ### Atari games introduction
 Please see [here](https://gym.openai.com/envs/#atari) to know more about Atari game.

 ### Benchmark result
-Results with one learner (in P40 GPU) and 5 actors in 10 million sample steps.
+Results with one learner (in a P40 GPU) and 5 actors in 10 million sample steps.
 <img src=".benchmark/A2C_Pong.jpg" width = "400" height ="300" alt="A2C_Pong" /> <img src=".benchmark/A2C_Breakout.jpg" width = "400" height ="300" alt="A2C_Breakout"/>

 ## How to use